what is black water rafting all about

 How long should I spend in Waitomo?

 Waitomo has tonnes to offer and is a great weekend destination.
-Book yourself a night at the Waitomo Homestead, and explore the famous Waitomo Glowworm Caves and Aranui Cave.
+Book a night at the Waitomo Homestead Cabin's, and explore the famous Waitomo Glowworm Caves and Aranui Cave.
 On foot, you can even check out the cave you’ve just rafted through, Ruakuri Cave.
 Waitomo isn’t only underground; spend some time soaking up the sunlight and exploring the countless free walks and natural attractions in the area.

 The Legendary Black Water Rafting Co has a Safety Management System audited and certified by OutdoorsMark against the Safety Audit Standard for Adventure Activities.